gmelodie/pollex/doc/Contrib.md

   Finally, get to work!

   - Your changes should follow the Pollex coding conventions:
-    - This includes writing a good comments for parts of your code that may be hard for others to understand;
+    - This includes writing good comments for parts of your code that may be hard for others to understand;
     - Follow the [PEP 8 - Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/)
   - Test your code!